At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 In most cases, treatment is symptomatic.
 Depending on the form, course and symptoms of premenstrual syndrome, a woman needs:

-• Since women often have elevated levels of histamine and serotonin with PMS, the doctor may prescribe 2nd generation antihistamines (see) 2 days before the expected worsening of the condition at night before the 2nd day of menstruation.
+• Since women often have elevated levels of histamine and serotonin during PMS, the doctor may prescribe 2nd generation antihistamines (see) 2 days before the expected worsening of the condition at night before the 2nd day of menstruation.

-• Homeopathic preparations Remens or Mastodinone.
+• Homeopathic medicines Remens or Mastodinon.

 What can you do?